Occupancy Limits & Enforcement#

 Under this ordinance the following scenarios are allowed:

-- a family (of any size) and their nanny,
+- a family (of any size and configuration) and their nanny

-- a family (of any size) and an exchange student,
+- a family (of any size and configuration) and an exchange student

-- two single parents, their kids, and a friend, or
+- two single parents, their kids, and a friend

 These are not allowed:

-- two brothers and their 2 friends, or
+- two siblings and their two or more friends

-An occupancy disclosure form is required to be signed at the time of lease or sale of a property.
-We have two versions of this form, one for sale and one for lease.
+An occupancy disclosure form is required to be signed at the time of lease or sale of any property within the City of Fort Collins.
+There are two versions of this form, one for the sale of property and one for leasing property.
 (See Download Forms above.)
 Owners or landlords should keep this form as part of their records.
 The form is intended to ensure all parties are aware of and understand the occupancy ordinance.
-If an occupancy complaint is filed on a property the City will ask the owner or the landlord to provide a copy of a signed, occupancy disclosure form.
+If an occupancy complaint is filed on a property the City will ask the owner or the landlord to provide a copy of a signed occupancy disclosure form.

 - The Disclosure Statement must have the execution date verified by electronic means OR have all signatures notarized. *Electronic means includes email, fax, scanning, or third-party processes.